schorschii/OCO-Server/docs/Computers.md

 It is recommended to **not** make the OCO server available on the internet to prevent brute force attacks.
 Make the server only available on your internal company network and use a VPN connection for mobile devices.

 ## Updating Computer Inventory Values
 The agent will only send updated inventory data to the server if the last inventory data update is older than the time span defined in `AGENT_UPDATE_INTERVAL` in the config file.
+The recommended default values is 2 hours.
+Do not make this time interval too short as the query of the inventory values can produce some CPU load.

+## Event Log Query
+You can monitor the Windows event log of your clients by creating Event Query Rules on the OCO server.
+These rules are communicated with the agent and if an event matches the rule, the agent will send the event data to the server.
+This feature can be used as a simple central syslog functionality for your managed clients.

+The query syntax is the exact same XML format as you would enter it in the Windows event viewer.

+### Example Rules
+#### Get Defender Warning, Error and Critical Events
+(including "Malware Detected" events with event ID 1116)

+Log: `Microsoft-Windows-Windows Defender/Operational`
+Query: `<QueryList><Query><Select>*[System[(Level=1 or Level=2 or Level=3)]]</Select></Query></QueryList>`

+#### Get All GPO Script Error Events (ID 1130)
+Log: `System`
+Query: `<QueryList><Query><Select>*[System[(EventID=1130)]]</Select></Query></QueryList>`

 ## Wake On Lan (WOL)
 OCO supports sending WOL magic packets.
 WOL in general only works via Ethernet (not via WiFi!) and if the server has a network card in the same subnet as the target computer because WOL packets are UDP broadcast packets.
 If you have multiple subnets, you can add a new network card to the server for each subnet or configure "Satellite WOL".